PECOS-packages/PECOS/design/instr-program-mvp.md

 ## 4. Required pipeline

-### Author and resolve
+### Author, link, and resolve

-The generic Rust substrate contains only a straight-line `InstrProgram` and `InstrGraph`, typed definitions and bound calls, opaque registered value types, `SingleUse | Reusable` use policy, serializable implementation descriptors, executable Rust providers, explicit resolution context, and a resolved program.
+The generic Rust substrate contains only a straight-line `InstrProgram` and `InstrGraph`, linkable instruction declarations, typed definitions and calls, opaque registered value types, `SingleUse | Reusable` use policy, serializable implementation descriptors, executable Rust providers, explicit linkage and resolution contexts, and linked and resolved program phases.

+The MVP's typed surface builder supplies every declaration while authoring, but the graph stores declaration references separately from definitions.
+The linker must diagnose a missing definition and a mismatched signature.
+General package discovery and authoring completely opaque legacy calls are deferred.

 A serialized descriptor contains stable instruction-scoped identity, versions, provider identity, and fingerprint; executable Rust behavior remains in its